About Amanda Kuhnert

-I am a writer, copyeditor, and personal historian living in northern Vermont, and I have two young children.
+I am a professional writer, editor, and personal historian living in northern Vermont with my husband and two children.
 I began Fourfold Legacy Services, a subsidiary of my writing & editorial services business, Fourfold Press, because I strongly believe in the value of recording personal history.

 My interest in the lives of my elders peaked as the economic downturn, during the summer and fall of 2008, worsened.
 I became increasingly interested in the perspective of older, wiser generations on the events of today.
 What lessons and words of wisdom might they be able to offer us, as we struggle to redefine the American dream?

 I also began to think of my children and what a disservice it would be to them if they did not have the opportunity to see the world through the eyes of their grandparents and great-grandparents.
 Like so many families today, we live thousands of miles away from our relatives.
 My kids don't have the benefit of sitting across the kitchen table from their great-grandmother, who is still living, and hearing about the games she played as a child and the dreams she dreamed.

 Even though I lived down the road from one of my grandmothers and spent countless hours with her, I was only ten years old when she passed away.
 The questions that I would like to ask her today were not available to me when I was a child.
 What I would give to hear her voice sharing her life with me now that I am an adult and can appreciate the answers.

 So I am committed to preserving these stories and the values that go with them for my children's generation and beyond.